-Keywords: [Cn Model List]
+Keyword: [ICM Model List]

-Required: Yes Argument: None
+Argument: None

-Description: This keyword lists the model name, mating conditions, minimum slew time and picture link for each individual connector model described in this file.
+Description: This keyword lists the model name, mating conditions, minimum slew time and picture link for each individual interconnect model described in this file.

 Usage Rules: Following the keyword are four columns of data, as shown in the example below (the column headings are shown as comments and are not required).
+The "Name", "Mating" and

-The 'Name', 'Mating' and 'Min\Slew\Time' columns are required, and all columns must be in the left to right order shown.
+"Min\Slew\Time" columns are required, and all columns must be in the left to right order shown.

-The 'name' column lists the model name for each connector model contained in the file.
-The model name must match one of the model names given as an argument to the [Begin Cn Model] keyword(s).
+The "name" column lists the model name for each interconnect model contained in the file.
+The model name must match one of the model names given as an argument to the [Begin ICM Model] keyword(s).

-The 'mating' column specifies the mating condition under which each model's data is valid.
+The "mating" column specifies the mating condition under which each model's data is valid.
 Valid mating choices are "Mated", "Unmated\Side\A" and "Unmated\Side\B".
 These choices are defined as follows:

-Mated: Both halves of a two piece connector are mated together for the model.
+Mated: Both halves of a two piece interconnect are mated together for the model.

-Note that using two unmated models in series DOES NOT provide a correct model of a mated connector.
+Note that using two unmated models in series DOES NOT provide a correct model of a mated interconnect.
+Also, if the interconnect model describes a package, one should always make it "mated" since unmated packages don't have any practical use.

 The Min\Slew\Time column specifies the minimum slew time (i.e. fastest edge rate) for which each model is valid.
 Slew time is defined as the time it takes a signal to transition from 20% to 80% of its final value.
-This term does not indicate the bandwidth of the actual connector.
+This term does not indicate the bandwidth of the actual interconnect.
 Rather, this term is used to define a usage limit of each model.